Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 });
 ```

-This (and further error classes that which extend it) should ideally be used _anywhere_ where you understand how to handle an error.
+This (and further error classes that which extend it) should ideally be used _anywhere_ that you understand how to handle an error.
 This means in your app you might do something like this:

 ```js
 // E.g. GET https://your-app/pokemon/oddish